fermga/TNFR-LFS/tests/README.md

 ## `data/synthetic_stint.csv`

-* 17-sample telemetry stint that captures two differentiated cornering events.
+* Seventeen-sample telemetry stint that captures two distinct cornering segments.
-* Columns match the `TelemetryRecord` schema used by the acquisition layer.
+* Columns mirror the `TelemetryRecord` schema used by the acquisition layer.
-* Handcrafted so segmentation heuristics flag brake/support phases and the ΔNFR baseline yields non-zero node deltas for every subsystem.
+* Crafted so the segmentation heuristics flag brake/support phases and the ΔNFR baseline produces non-zero node deltas for every subsystem.

 To regenerate the file after adjusting the telemetry schema: